NiKrause/orbit-blog/README.md

 # OrbitDB-Blog

-A Local-First & Peer-To-Peer Blog with OrbitDB which replicates between browsers and mobile apps without a server.
-Hosted on IPFS.
+A Local-First & Peer-To-Peer Blog powered by OrbitDB which replicates between browsers and mobile apps without a server.
+Hosted on IPFS (only)

 Features
+- App related
+    - [ ] deploy to IPFS
+    - [ ] run as PWA
+        - [x] vite-plugin-pwa
+        - [x] orbitlogo ai generated
 - UI related
     - [ ] deploy to IPFS
     - [x] markdown support for posts